How to open a Canadian business bank account from the US

 A Canadian Dollar (CAD) business bank account with Airwallex will simplify your international finances.

-Airwallex allows you to open a business account in CAD from the comfort of your home.
+Airwallex lets you open a business account in CAD from the comfort of your home.
 You won’t need to travel, visit a physical branch, or even have proof of a Canadian address.

 You can create your Airwallex CAD foreign currency account by simply going online and completing a quick and free signup process.
-We charge zero monthly account fees as well as zero annual fees when using our virtual borderless cards.
+We charge zero monthly account fees and zero annual fees when using our Corporate Cards.

-Full payment amounts guaranteed upon delivery when using our local payment method
+• Full payment amounts are guaranteed upon delivery when using our local payment method

 Propel your US business expansion to Canada with Airwallex